hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Authentication and Player Profile/Twitch Authentication.md

 *5.* You'll need the highlighted details for obtaining an access token from Twitch and that you will later need to pass as parameter to the [TwitchConnectRequest](/API Documentation/Request API/Authentication/TwitchConnectRequest.md).

-For more details about the authentication flow, you can refer to the [Twitch documentation](https://github.com/justintv/Twitch-API/blob/master/authentication.md).
+For more details about the authentication flow, select the *authenitcation.md* file on the *Twitch-API* site at [Twitch documentation](https://github.com/justintv/Twitch-API).

 ## Configuring your GameSparks Game